 Map showing 2019/20 wildfire intensity.

-Now that the Great Koala National Park is off-limits, the Forestry Corporation is resuming logging of Koala feed trees in Braemar and Myrtle State Forests, in their operations removing over 75% of the mature feed trees Koalas need to rebuild their population.
+Now that the Great Koala National Park is off-limits, the Forestry Corporation has resumed logging of Koala feed trees in the Richmond River Koala Parks, in their operations removing over 75% of the mature feed trees Koalas need to rebuild their population.

 In these forests Koalas prefer trees over 30 cm diameter (over 90 years old) of Small-fruited Grey Gum, Forest Red Gum, Slaty Red Gum and Grey Box - their abundance determines how many Koalas an area can support.